By Bhamini S.

 A quick and easy snack for when you feel like devouring something sweet, this rava kesari is easily made with items that are readily available in your pantry.
 You might have also heard of it being called sooji halwa.

-Prep time: 15 minutes
+Preparation Time: 15 minutes

-Cooking time: 20 minutes
+Cooking Time: 20 minutes

-1 cup fine sooji/rava/semolina (you can also use coarse semolina)
+- 1 cup fine sooji/rava/semolina (you can also use coarse semolina)

-Finely chopped cashews and sultanas (sultanas optional)
+- Finely chopped cashews and sultanas (sultanas optional)

-½ cup melted ghee
+- ½ cup melted ghee

-¼ tsp cardamon powder
+- ¼ tsp cardamom powder

-¾ cup sugar
+- ¾ cup sugar

-Saffron strands, a few, soaked in little warm milk
+- Saffron strands, a few, soaked in little warm milk

-Orange food colour, just a pinch
+- Orange food colour, just a pinch

-2 cups water
+- 2 cups water

 - Next, roast the semolina/rava with a little ghee until a mild aroma is released.
 Be careful not to burn or over roast.
 Set aside.

-- In a saucepan add 2 cups water and allow it to boil.
-Add sugar and bring to boil, until sugar is dissolved.
-Allow the sugar solution to boil for few more minutes but do not allow it to become a sugar syrup.
-Next add the colour, kesari (saffron) strands and cardamom powder so that they are evenly spread.
+- In a saucepan, add 2 cups of water and allow it to boil.
+Add sugar and bring to boil until sugar is dissolved.
+Allow the sugar solution to boil for a few more minutes but do not allow it to become like sugar syrup.